Bangkok Itinerary: Best 3–5 Day Guide for Your Trip

 Option 2: Stay Local

-Explore a local Bangkok neighborhood with art galleries, small cafes, and street food.
+Explore a local neighborhood in Bangkok with art galleries, small cafes, and street food.

 Evening